 The Downstream Learning Center (DLC) provides a developmentally appropriate learning environment that meets the health, safety, and emotional needs of children.
 Currently licensed by the Oklahoma State Department of Human Services (OKDHS).
 The staff has also reached a Two Star status by OKDHS.
 The OKDHS Star's program is a Quality Rating and Improvement System for child care facilities.
 Three Stars being the highest is achieved by becoming accredited, which is a future goal of the DLC.

 DLC offers breakfast, lunch, snack, dinner and evening snack.
 Cots are provided for children to sleep in the evenings while parent(s) are working.
-The facility opened April 1, 2011 providing the best quality services.
+Services at Downstream Learning Center have been provided since 2011.

-Downstream Learning Center enrolled 14 new children during the month of August.
+In December 2018, Downstream Learning Center enrolled 10 new children during the month.
 Welcome to our newest DLC families!

 Progress and Accomplishments:

-All of our teachers, who came due in August, have completed their yearly 20 hours of training and will start working towards training for next year.
-Most of our staff are complete, or near complete who come due in September.
+All of our teachers, who came due in December have completed their annual 20 hours of training and will start working towards training for next year.
+Most of our staff are complete, or near complete who come due in December.

 Happenings & Events: